geodb/db3dcore/README.txt

 computation settings such as in geoscientific information systems.

-The licence and terms of use can be found in the LICENCE.txt file in the root folder of this Eclipse project.
+The licence and terms of use concerning this API can be found in the LICENCE.txt file in the root folder of this Eclipse project.
+This API uses the libraries
+ - "Apache Commons Collections" (Copyright The Apache Software Foundation, Apache License Version 2.0)
+ - "Apache Commons Lang" (Copyright The Apache Software Foundation, Apache License Version 2.0)
+ - "Linear Algebra PACK, LAPACK" (Copyright The University of Tennessee.
+LAPACK License)

 A basic documentation (basic functionality overview) and information on where to find more documentation is spotted